waldeinburg/pnp-orc/README.md

 # PnP Orc

+_**Disclaimer:** This Clojure based software is currently usable through the REPL only.
+Furthermore, it's poorly documented and I'm reconsidering some of the basic functionality.
+Use with care._

 PnP Orc is a tool for Print and Play files.

 PnP Orc currently have the following features: